ibm-ecosystem-engineering/Watson-Speech/tts-customization-openshift/readme.md

-# Install IBM Watson Text to Speech Library in OpenShift
+# Deploy Customizable TTS on OpenShift

 IBM Watson® Text to Speech (TTS) enables you to convert written text into natural-sounding audio in a variety of languages and voices within an existing application or within Watson Assistant.

 This tutorial walks you through the steps install a customizable TTS service in OpenShift.
-We will use [this](https://github.com/IBM/ibm-watson-embed-charts/tree/main/charts/ibm-watson-tts-embed) helm chart to deploy the service.
+We will use [this](https://github.com/IBM/ibm-watson-embed-charts/tree/main/charts/ibm-watson-tts-embed) helm chart to deploy the service. we are using OpenShift cluster in this tutorials, you may use any classic Kubernetes cluster to deploy this TTS helm chart.

 ## Reference Architecture